mansayk/fastmorph/README.md

   "found_all": 1359
 }
 ```
-Each word matching the search query is returned in the following HTML tags:
+As you see, each word matching the search query is returned in the following HTML tags:
 ```
 <span id='found_word_0' class='found_word' title='(LEMMA) <TAG1><TAG2>'>FOUND_WORD</span>
 ```
+so, for example, you can use CSS for highlighting them...

 ## MySQL database format